Chamikajaya/java-masterclass/my-note.md

 3)**Liskov Substitution Principle** ==> Subtypes must be substitutable for their base types.
-This means that if you have a base class and a derived class, you should be able to use objects of the derived class wherever objects of the base class are expected, without breaking the functionality of the program.
+This means that if you have a base class and a derived class, you should be able to use objects of the derived class wherever objects of the base class are expected, without breaking the functionality of the program.(**In other words, if a code is expecting an instance of a superclass, it should be able to work with any instance of a subclass without any issues.**)

 4)